InsEric/HP-ProBook-440-G7-Hackintosh/README.md

 # HP-ProBook-440-G7-Hackintosh(HP ZHAN66)
-Hackintosh on HP ProBook 440 G7 with OpenCore
+Hackintosh on HP ProBook 440 G7 with OpenCore.

 In fact, there is not much difference between ZHAN66 and ProBook, so you should be able to use it on ZHAN as well

 **If there is no special reason, I may not update this warehouse project.**